How do you measure business value?

 Scaling agile teaches us to find the outcome we should relentlessly follow.
 Once we know this, we try and produce the smallest amount of output to achieve the outcome.

 Reducing output, eliminating waste and having the organisation aligned around the right outcomes means higher business value per input capita.

 Agile at scale is more than following Scrum and XP at the team level.
 It is about organisation change and alignment, optimisation and reducing waste and reducing risk while increasing economic / financial outcomes.

-We have discussed the WHY, if you want to find out more about the WHAT and HOW, then join our community, come on our Scaling Agile course or read our other articles.
+We have discussed the WHY, if you want to find out more about the WHAT and HOW, then join our community, come on our agile training courses or read our other articles.